 The rendering of Military Funeral Honors for an eligible veteran, free of charge, is mandated by law.
-An honor guard detail for the burial of an eligible veteran shall consist of not less than two members of the Armed Forces and, at a minimum, performs at the funeral a ceremony of the following: folding of a U.S. flag, presentation of the flag to the designated flag recipient, the playing of Taps and rendering a three round volley "gun salute".
-Additionally, the provisions of Military Funeral Honors consists of one member of the detail shall be a representative of the parent Service of the deceased veteran.
+An honor guard detail for the burial of an eligible veteran shall consist of not less than two members of the Armed Forces and, at a minimum, performs at the funeral a ceremony that includes the folding of the United States flag, presentation of the flag to the veteran's Family, and the playing of Taps.
+Additionally, the provisions of Military Funeral Honors consist of one member of the detail that shall be a representative of the parent Service of the deceased veteran.